Resident Director

 • Ability to manage multiple tasks and competing priorities in a dynamic environment.

-• Ability to lift and/or move up to 35 pounds.
+• Ability to move/lift up to 35 pounds.

 Other Information